mirego/csgames17-competition/ios/README.md

 It should be fairly straightforward to use and customize, but if you want to know more about it, you can read on.

 > **NOTE:** Before you begin, make sure the web server is up and running (see the [server page](https://github.com/mirego/csgames17-competition/tree/master/server)).

-### Views

-The app contains two main view controllers:

-- `MainViewController`: The **home screen**, with *login* and *registration*
-- `MessagesViewController`: The **messaging screen**, with random text strings and a fixed image

-You will customize mostly the latter, where you can add real messaging functionalities.
-You are free to change the project structure and add as many views as you want, but keep in mind that 3 hours go very fast.

-### Libraries

-As you will see from the `Podfile`, this project uses a couple of libraries:

-#### Public libraries
-- **[Alamofire](https://github.com/Alamofire/Alamofire)**: Simple HTTP networking, to easily send requests to the web server
-- **[SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD)**: Simple HUD controller, to display loading indicators and operation results
-- **[SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)**: Simple JSON-handler, to easily handle server responses

-#### Mirego libraries
-- **[MCUIColorUtils](https://github.com/mirego/MCUIColorUtils)**: Extension to UIColor, adding convenient methods for color management
-- **[MCUIViewLayout](https://github.com/mirego/MCUIViewLayout)**: Extension to UIView, making manual view layouting easier
-- **[MRGArchitect](https://github.com/mirego/MRGArchitect)**: Device-agnostic tool to load different values depending on the current screen size

-These make up the project as it is, but you may add or remove pod dependencies as much as you like.

-### Data Sources

-The app contains two data sources:

-- `UserApi`: For user login and registration
-- `MessageApi`: For messages sent through the app

-They offer very basic support for two routes available in the [server](https://github.com/mirego/csgames17-competition/tree/master/server).
-The data is not validated, except for the user login, where only existing users are authorized.

-### Next steps

-So, what's the room for improvement?

-Here are some features you could add to this app:

-- Rich text messages
-- Real-time socketed messaging
-- Group conversations
-- Conversation messages paging
-- Push notifications

-The list is non-exhaustive, feel free to do anything you can think of!

 ## License